 Some people prefer a one-on-one setting versus a group setting.
 This option would be the best in discovering the underlying issue that drove the person to substance abuse dependency in the first place.

-This is a shared space between people who are living lives of sobriety.
+Sober Living is a shared space between people who are living lives of sobriety.
 They often share responsibilities.
 Sober houses do not usually offer group sessions.
 However, they provide an environment built around a conscious effort toward sobriety.

 Establishing an aftercare program before finishing residential inpatient rehabilitation is the best step toward accomplishing further goals and maintaining a sober lifestyle.
 Fair Oaks Recovery Center of California offers intensive outpatient programs to help clients reach and maintain their long-term goals.